jdnielsen/airbus-ship-detection/README.md

 The CSV file has two columns: the first column (ImageId) has the file name of the image, and the second column (EncodedPixels) has either a run length encoded string that describes what pixels in the image make up a single ship in that image or it has a value of NaN in the event that the image has no ships in it.
 If there is a ship or multiple ships in an image, there will be a row in the CSV file for each ship in that image.
 <br /><br />
 In my exploration of the training dataset, I could see that of the >192k images there were 150k images that contained no ships at all.
 Comparing this to the >230k rows in the CSV file, I could determine that there were >80k ships in >42k images that contained ships.

+<h3>Preparing For Prototype Training</h3>
+For this project I decided to use <a href="https://github.com/facebookresearch/detectron2">Facebook's Detectron2</a> to build my object detection model.
+In my attempts to train a model with Detectron2, however, I did discover that the data I had would require some transformation in order to make it usable to the software.
+<br /><br />
+In order to train an object detection model, Detectron2 requires the coordinates of the bounding boxes of the objects to detect.
+It also expects a single entry per image, as opposed to the multiple rows of the original CSV file.
+Through some code, I took the CSV file and built out a JSON file which converted the run length encoded pixels from the original data and turned them into a list of bounding box coordinates.

+<h3>Training The Prototype</h3>
+With the data in a format usable by Detectron2, training became a fairly simple matter